Al-Saihan/Shahajjo-CSE370/#NOTE.md

 # TO-DO

-1. Fix The Database, Add Database Copy-Paste File
+1. Add Donations Page
-2. Commit, the formatted files
-3.
+2. Add About Us Page

 # Who is working on what: